techdivision/import-cli-simple/README.md

 process is running, a PID file in the system's temporary directory (`sys_get_temp_dir()`) is created which contains the UUID of the actual import process.
 After the import process has been finished, the file will be deleted and a new process can be started.

-The default behaviour can be overwritten by appending the option `--ingore-pid=true`.
-This will ignore the PID file and appends the UUID to it.
-After the import process has been finished, the UUID will be removed from the PID file.
-When the last import process has been finished and it's UUID has been removed, the PID file itself will be deleted.